STEllAR-GROUP/hpx/docs/sphinx/manual/launching_and_configuring_hpx_applications.rst

 #.
 Load a file named ``/etc/hpx.ini``.
 This lookup is done on non-Windows systems
    only.
 #.
 Load a file named ``.hpx.ini`` in the home directory of the current user,
-   e.g. the directory referenced by the environment variable ``HOME``.
+   e.g., the directory referenced by the environment variable ``HOME``.
 #.
 Load a file named ``.hpx.ini`` in the directory referenced by the environment
    variable ``PWD``.
 #.
 Load the file specified on the command line using the option